ur-n0t-ur-f0ss1ng-khak1s/28-frames-later/README.md

 longsword

 todo voice:
-"hahaha whooo! at least one of us can laugh about this hahaha" "what's wrong with me? why do I feel so good?"
 "truely, the ugliest people do the prettiest things"

 based off of "FPS game (C++, OpenGL, SDL)" on youtube by "thecplusplusguy"